 - The Main view tab provides monitoring system Tree view organized by the remote agent, host group, and host.
 This tree provides an inheritance path for most of the configuration settings so it has its own tab.

-- The View: tab contains four other trees: one organized by the monitor categories and types, the other one organized by current monitor status, the third one containing newly discovered monitors, the fourth one contains favorite monitors and the last one organized by templates and template categories and the last one following the monitor dependency chains.
+- The View: tab contains five other trees: one organized by the monitor categories and types, the other one organized by current monitor status, the third one containing newly discovered monitors, the fourth one contains favorite monitors and the last one organized by templates and template categories and the last one following the monitor dependency chains.
 You can select one of them using the dropdown menu on the tab.

 Each tree node has an icon indicating the worst child monitor state in the node.
 Changing the focus in a Tree View will result in reloading the contents of all the other client panes on the screen.
 The most frequently used actions are available from the Tree View pane context menu that appears when you right-click a selected monitor or group.

 You can select several objects in a Tree View by holding Ctrl and clicking on them with the mouse.
 In this case actions will be applied to the selected items and all their visible children.

 For example, if you select two non-empty hosts and press the Start button, then all visible monitors of these hosts will be started.

 Or if you press the Delete button, then the two hosts and all their visible monitors will be deleted.

 Note that if a monitor is not visible in the tree (filtered by name or state), then the action will not be applied to that monitor.

 There are the Search String text field and Filter by State or Agent button at the top of the Tree View window.
 They allow you to filter monitors in the Tree View pane.